 It’s crucial to understand different life insurance policies with living benefits to determine which is right for your needs.

 Types of Life Insurance Policies With Living Benefits

 Various life insurance policies provide different living benefits.
 Below are some of the most common types of policies that offer living benefits.

 A term life insurance policy provides coverage for a specified term, usually anywhere between one and 30 years.
-It guarantees payment of death benefits to your beneficiaries, so long as you (insured policyholder) die during a specified term, which the policy is active.
-Unlike whole life insurance, term life insurance has no savings component.
+It guarantees payment of death benefits to your beneficiaries, so long as you (insured policyholder) die during the specified term when the policy is active.
+Unlike whole life insurance, term life insurance policies have no savings component.